Paolo-Maffei/xplproject/tieske.xPL_UPnP_gateway/trunk/UPnP-2-xPL_gateway/readme.txt

 [id = ...]
 }
 This will trigger a new announce cycle, which will announce all elements of the requested ID again.
-If no ID is provided, then all devices known by the getway will announce again.
+If no ID is provided, then all devices known by the gateway will announce again.
 At start up an application may broadcast this command to discover all UPnP devices available.
 Multiple requests can be combined by having multiple ID keys, each with 1 ID requested.